 The Sphere Ensemble, a conductorless string group that plays pieces like Tchaikovsky’s “Serenade for Strings” as well as arrangements of Radiohead and the "Muppet Show" theme, performs concerts this week in Denver and Broomfield.

 The preliminary program for this week's shows includes pieces by Debussy, Bartok, Ravel, Shostakovich, singer-songwriter Regina Spektor and "a bit of Katy Perry."
-(Update: Sorry, kids, but ensemble tells us the Katy Perry piece is no longer on the program.)
+(Update: Sorry, kids, but the ensemble tells us the Katy Perry piece is no longer on the program.)